lizsal/lizsal.github.io/_posts/2020-12-19-Getting-to-Kona.md

 title: Get to Kona, Hawaii with a quarantine exemption
 ---

-NOTE: My experience is no indicator  of or predictor of success for of anyone else’s
+NOTE: My experience is no indicator or predictor of success for of anyone else’s

 Right now, there is a [mandatory 14-day quarantine for any travellers arriving in Hawaii](https://www.gohawaii.com/travel-requirements).
 Big Island is one of the islands offering an exemption if you provide proof of an approved negative COVID test result.
 [This link](https://www.gohawaii.com/travel-requirements) provides full details, but what I outline below may also help you...
 - If you are having trouble finding a location or available appointment with one of the approved COVID test providers